jyuill/bc-lmr-data-products/README.md

 5. Reactive objects are used to apply changes based on user input from filters, including
    * annual data and quarter data in separate datasets
 6. Consistent formatting for charts is applied using themes and other settings set in 'PLOTS' section server.R.
+   * including facet plots for subcategory breakdowns
+7. Content of each tab is controlled by:
+   * the dataset created for each category type
+   * the reactive objects created for each category type derived from the dataset
+   * the dynamic sidebar, with filters, that is created in the server.R file
+      * filters are created based on the unique values in the dataset for each category type
+      * sidebar content is dynamic based tabset selected by the user
+      * main panel content is dynamic based on the filters selected by the user - including checks for existence of ALL filters before displaying charts (check sections in server.R for set up filters, dynamic sidebar, start of each category tab)
+   * the key functions used to create the charts

 ### Key functions